Supporting HHS’s Opioid Initiative

 - Expanded use of Medication-Assisted Treatment (MAT) to reduce opioid use disorders and overdose.

-AHRQ is increasing the evidence base on this topic with research and data and is provides a forum where communities can share their tools for combating the issue of opioid misuse.
+AHRQ is increasing the evidence base on this topic with research and data and provides a forum where communities can share their tools for combating the issue of opioid misuse.

 AHRQ is investing about $12 million over 3 years in a series of grants to discover how to best support primary care practices and rural communities in delivering MAT for opioid abuse in rural primary care practices.
 AHRQ-funded projects will explore and test solutions aimed at overcoming barriers to the use of MAT in rural primary care settings, such as limited continuing training opportunities for prescribing physicians, negative perceptions about people with substance abuse disorders, negative expectations about the effectiveness of treatment, and lack of social support services in rural communities.